How to Reduce Math Anxiety

 By incorporating low-risk/high-reward activities into lesson plans (e.g., games and supplemental math programs), learning will come naturally as students feel more at ease.

-A recent Childhood Education article by Joseph Furner and Barbara Berman says it best:
+An article from Childhood Education by Joseph Furner and Barbara Berman support this idea.

 Math Anxiety is Contagious